Original-Research: Almonty Industries Inc. (von Sphene Capital GmbH): Buy

 dpa-AFX · Uhr

-^ Original-Research: Almonty Industries Inc. - von Sphene Capital GmbH Einstufung von Sphene Capital GmbH zu Almonty Industries Inc. Unternehmen: Almonty Industries Inc. ISIN: CA0203981034 Anlass der Studie: Update Report Empfehlung: Buy seit: 11.05.2023 Kursziel: CAD 1,59 (bisher CAD 1,66) Kursziel auf Sicht von: 36 Monate Letzte Ratingänderung: - Analyst: Peter Thilo Hasler, CEFA Sangdong on track for commissioning in 2024e We value Almonty Industries using a two-stage Discounted Cashflow entity model of Almonty's producing assets (Sangdong, Los Santos, and Panasqueira) to which we have added the discounted value of the development project (Valtreixal).
-Reflecting the higher number of shares outstanding, our fully diluted price target slightly declines to CAD 1.59 from CAD 1.66 per share.
-Given a 144.6% upside from the current share price of CAD 0.65 we are reiterating our Buy rating for the shares of Almonty Industries.
-In the 2022 fiscal year, Almonty generated revenues of CAD 24.8mn (2021: CAD 20.8mn, +18.9% YoY).
-As in 2021, revenues in 2022 were generated exclusively at the Couto da Panasqueira mine in central Portugal, a polymetallic wolframite deposit, that has been in operation more or less continuously since the first mining permit was granted in 1886.
-With a tungsten content of up to 3% tungsten trioxide (WO3), Panasqueira's current estimates of reserves (proven & probable) are 3,928 tonnes (392,800 MTU) of WO3.
-Total earnings from mining operations were CAD 2.5mn in 2022, down from CAD 2.8mn in 2021, which had been positively impacted by a CAD 4.1mn impairment reversal.
-Operating cashflow was CAD -5.6mn, compared to CAD -8.4mn due to a strong improvement in group profitability.
-Construction work on the South Korean Sangdong Tungsten Mine is progressing according to plan, as the company says.
-Total drawdown under the KfW Project Finance Facility (total financing amount USD 75.1mn) is USD 32.3mn.
-Die vollständige Analyse können Sie hier downloaden: http://www.more-ir.de/d/26979.pdf Kontakt für Rückfragen Peter Thilo Hasler, CEFA +49 (152) 31764553 peter-thilo.hasler@sphene-capital.de -------------------übermittelt durch die EQS Group AG.------------------- Für den Inhalt der Mitteilung bzw.
+^ Original-Research: Almonty Industries Inc. - von Sphene Capital GmbH Einstufung von Sphene Capital GmbH zu Almonty Industries Inc. Unternehmen: Almonty Industries Inc. ISIN: CA0203981034 Anlass der Studie: Update Report Empfehlung: Buy seit: 16.05.2023 Kursziel: CAD 1,69 (bisher CAD 1,59) Kursziel auf Sicht von: 36 Monate Letzte Ratingänderung: - Analyst: Peter Thilo Hasler, CEFA Reopening Los Santos mine utilizing proprietary technology We continue to value the shares of Almonty Industries using a two-stage Discounted Cashflow entity model of Almonty's producing assets (Sangdong, Los Santos, and Panasqueira) to which we have added the discounted value of the development project (Valtreixal).
+Given a lower number of shares outstanding and lower capex from re-operationalising the Spanish Los Santos mine than previously anticipated, we adjust our target price to CAD 1.69 from CAD 1.59 per share.
+With an expected share price performance of 181.7%, we confirm our Buy rating for the shares of Almonty Industries.
+In the first quarter of 2023, Almonty's earnings showed no surprises.
+As expected, the costs incurred from the development of Sangdong were not fully covered by the revenues from the producing Valtreixal mine.
+The bottom line was an operating loss (EBIT) of CAD -0.864mn (Q1/2022: CAD -0.866mn) on revenues of CAD 7.097mn (Q1/2022: CAD 6.258mn, +13.4% YoY).
+The operating cash flow improved on a year-on-year basis to CAD -0.726mn from CAD -1.547mn in Q1/2022.
+The former producing mine in western Spain, Los Santos, will be put back into operation in the coming months and thus earlier than expected by the company.
+Los Santos Mine was acquired by Almonty in 2011 and put into planned care and maintenance in 2020 pending capex required to process its tailings inventory.
+New studies have shown that the plant's infrastructure can be modified using the proprietary Almonty flotation technology with improved recovery rates so that retreating the tailings will be economically reasonable.
+With capex of less than USD 1.3mn, Almonty will retreat the tailings to recover the more than 800,000 MTUs of tungsten (WO3) concentrate contained in the sands and torta with a total average tailings grade of 0.14%.
+Once fully operational, Los Santos is expected to generate revenues similar to the Portuguese Panasqueira production mine, which generated revenues of CAD 24.8mn in 2022.
+Die vollständige Analyse können Sie hier downloaden: http://www.more-ir.de/d/27013.pdf Kontakt für Rückfragen Peter Thilo Hasler, CEFA +49 (152) 31764553 peter-thilo.hasler@sphene-capital.de -------------------übermittelt durch die EQS Group AG.------------------- Für den Inhalt der Mitteilung bzw.
 Research ist alleine der Herausgeber bzw.
 Ersteller der Studie verantwortlich.
 Diese Meldung ist keine Anlageberatung oder Aufforderung zum Abschluss bestimmter Börsengeschäfte. °